microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/CloudCommunications/docs/v1.0-beta/Microsoft.Graph.CloudCommunications.md

 Get virtualAppointment from users

 ### [Get-MgUserPresence](Get-MgUserPresence.md)
-Get a user's presence information.
+Set a presence status message for a user.
+An optional expiration date and time can be supplied.

 ### [Invoke-MgAnswerCommunicationCall](Invoke-MgAnswerCommunicationCall.md)
 Enable a bot to answer an incoming call.